 - Having said that, I think it’s a good idea to have plenty of savoury snacks.
 I met a lot of people who were getting sick of the sweetness of their energy bars and gels.

-- I had a chocolate bar or Pro Bar most afternoons.
+- I had a waffle or Pro Bar most afternoons.
 I began to really love Pro Bars, which was great as everyone else really started to hate them and I got a lot of freebies!

 - My evening meal was flavoured couscous with re-hydrated vegetables and either a packet of tuna or salmon.
 I also took a few small packets of hot sauce and olive oil.